Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Abstract

 \section{Abstract}

-In this study, we investigate an anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation.
+In this study, we investigate an anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation {on convex domains}.
 Our approach is a simple discontinuous Galerkin method similar to the Crouzeix--Raviart finite element method.
 As our primary contribution, we show a new proof for the consistency term, which allows us to obtain an estimate of the anisotropic consistency error.
 The key idea of the proof is to apply the relation between the Raviart--Thomas finite element space and a discontinuous space.
-While inf-sup stable schemes of the discontinuous Galerkin method on shape-regular mesh partitions have been widely discussed, our results show that the Stokes element satisfies the inf-sup condition on anisotropic meshes.
-Furthermore, we also provide an error estimate in an energy norm on anisotropic meshes.
-In numerical experiments, we compare calculation results for standard and anisotropic mesh partitions, and the results show the effectiveness of using anisotropic meshes for problems with boundary layers.
+While inf-sup stable schemes of the discontinuous Galerkin method on shape-regular mesh partitions have been widely discussed, our results show that the Stokes element satisfies the inf-sup condition on anisotropic meshes. {Furthermore, we provide} an error estimate in an energy norm on anisotropic meshes.
+In numerical experiments, we compare calculation results for standard and anisotropic mesh partitions.

 \keywords{Stokes equation \and WOPSIP method \and CR finite element method \and RT finite element method \and Anisotropic meshes} \subclass{65D05 \and 65N30}